Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 the same from the outside so user interaction with these resources will not change.

 This has been a huge effort and is almost complete.
-Thanks Dan.
+Thanks Dan!

 ## Active development in contributed packages

-As part of the Newsletter we often mention new features and functions in the core packages, i.e., S4Vectors, IRanges, GenomicRanges, GenomicAlignments, Rsamtools etc. The other half of this story are the significant changes made in contributed packages.
-It's hard to know how to best judge which packages have changed the most over a development cycle.
-One way of gauging active development is by the number of svn/git commits.
+As complement to the section on new features and functions in the infrastructure packages we want to highlight significant changes made in contributed packages.
+Not all packages keep current NEWS files so it can be tricky to determine which packages have added new features.
+One way of gauging active development is the number of svn/git commits over a period of time.

 As of September 22, these packages all had 50+ commits since the April 2015
 release: CopywriteR, systemPipeR, ComplexHeatmap, derfinderHelper, ggtree,